 Assistive technologies are available campus-wide for students to access.
 All computer labs have workstations with accessibility features and specialized software installed, and students who are registered with Student Accessibility Services can access specialized software and a dictation room in the private AT Resource Centre.

 Student Accessibility Services works with the Brock library and publishers around the world to provide accessible texts and research materials in digital format, large print, and braille for students with perceptual disabilities.

 Students must submit their requests as soon as possible because alternative format texts can take time to obtain or produce.
 Please note that alternative formats are not guaranteed.

 A quiet room is available to support students with disabilities who require rest for disability related or medical reasons.
 Meet with your case manager to determine eligibility and to gain access to the room.

-OASIS is the online information system available to all registered SAS students.
+The OASIS online information system is available to all registered SAS students.

 - View upcoming appointments;